Nantucket, MA. – August 15, 1958

 At about 8:46 p.m., Flight 285 radioed New Bedford tower and advised that it had completed the procedure turn, and was inbound over the outer marker approaching runway 5.
 The lone air traffic controller on duty acknowledged the transmission.
 This was the last communication received from Flight 285.

 The air traffic controller visually waited for the aircraft to appear, and when it did not, realized something was wrong and tried several times to make contact.
-It was soon discovered that Flight 285 had crashed in a swampy area about 4,000 feet short of the runway.
+It was soon discovered that Flight 285 had crashed in Apponagansett Swamp about 4,000 feet short of the runway.

-Rescuers had to wade through thick muck, waist deep water, and undergrwoth to reach the survivors.
+Rescuers had to wade through thick muck, waist deep water, and undergrowth to reach the survivors.
+They used ladders as makeshift bridges to remove the injured.
+The last survivor was brought out at 2 a.m.

 One survivor, Mr. Gerald Bland, was credited with saving the life of a stewardess by administering first aid.
 He and another survivor, 14-year-old Nancy Blair, also extinguished a small fire which could have ignited the aviation fuel leaking from the fuselage where several other survivors were trapped.